JadeOfMaar/RationalResources/GameData/000_RationalResources/README.md

 "Play mode" system is decided here.
-Each folder's purpose is to reflect the resource library of your choice and each one contains a version of the resource templates.

-> :warning: Ensure only one of these folders exists in your install.
+The purpose of each folder (other than `zShared` which is play mode agnostic) is to reflect the resource library of your choice and each one contains a version of the resource templates -- the collections of combinations of resource placements.
+Be sure to only have one of these play mode folders or they will cause overlap and quite a lot of needless work for ModuleManager.

-> :star: Create your own if you like to use CRP or another resource library in your own way.
+> :star: Create your own play mode folder if you would like to use CRP or another resource library in your own way.